 If you want students to define a set of problems associated with something and work together to try to find plausible solutions to those problems, there is no need for every group to be working on exactly the same topic.
 This will also make things much more interesting when it comes time to present the projects, instead of listening to each student’s version of the same thing!

-3) Give students guidelines that allows for individuality.
+3) Better project-based learning gives students guidelines that allows for individuality.

 After choosing the skills or content that you would like to be the focus of your project, build guidelines that support student individuality and creativity.
 Instead of making a list of specific questions with specific answers (such as ‘what is the habitat of the grizzly bear’ questions), lead students towards more open-ended answers in your guideline.